Omalizumab (Xolair) is a medicine approved by the U.S. Food

 anaphylaxis, are possible when taking omalizumab,

-although this is rare.
+but this is rare.
 So people who get omalizumab are watched for 2 hours

 after they receive their first 2 doses.
 They should also carry epinephrine